http://www.pacific.edu/Academics/Schools-and-Colleges/School-of-Engineering-and-Computer-Science/Academics-/Majors/Computer-Science-.html

 Michael Doherty, Associate Dean and Associate Professor of Computer Science, 1998, BS Electrical Engineering, University of Florida, 1983; MS Computer Science, University of Rhode Island, 1992; PhD Computer Science, University of Colorado at Boulder, 1998.
 Computer animation, simulation, video game technology, database management systems, programming languages, computer science education.

-Chadi El Kari, Chair and Associate Professor of Computer Science, 2014, BS Computer Engineering, Université Saint Joseph 2002; MS Computer Science and Engineering, University of Connecticut, 2005; PhD Computer Science and Engineering, University of Connecticut, 2011.
+Chadi El Kari, Chair of Computer Science and Associate Professor of Computer Science, 2014, BS Computer Engineering, Université Saint Joseph 2002; MS Computer Science and Engineering, University of Connecticut, 2005; PhD Computer Science and Engineering, University of Connecticut, 2011.
 Distributed systems, cloud computing, cryptography, combinatorial optimization.

 Cathy Carlson, Lecturer, 2008, BS, University of the Pacific, 2004; MBA, University of the Pacific, 2005.
 Business application training and implementation; lead tracking, generation and analytic software; website design.